edudosaara/vehicle-telematics/README.md

 ```
 An Express endpoint will be available on http://localhost:3000.

+Note that the stream was developed to simulate a production environment.
+* A readable stream will send messages to the endpoint 200000 times a day as expected by using a setTimeout inside the stream's _read_ method.
-Note that the stream was developed to simulate a production environment, therefore a readable stream will constantly send messages to the endpoint.
-The message content is randomized to fit the many ways the vehicle messages can come.
-If some failure happens, the message "Service unavailable" is shown, avoiding showing private log reports.
+* The message content is randomized to fit the many ways the vehicle messages can come.
+* The ratio between telematics messages and description messages frequency can be configured by changing _descriptionToTelematicsProportion_.
+* If some failure happens, the message "Service unavailable" is shown to avoid showing private log reports.